rmdashrfv/final-fantasy-tactics-python/README.md

 current_pos
 function update_pos

-how to measure distance of tiles? do units belong to a given tile?
+how to measure distance of tiles?
+Distance would be the distance in the tile id's number and letter in alphabet do units belong to a given tile?

 ## Next